-Nurse leaders are at the forefront of creating positive workplace cultures where nurses can thrive.
-There are many explanations for why nurses resign from positions, change employers or leave the profession altogether; nurturing favourable workplace environments is a powerful way to support nurses in experiencing optimal career satisfaction and productivity.
+There are many explanations for why nurses might resign from positions, change employers or leave the profession altogether; nurturing favourable workplace environments is a powerful way to support nurses in experiencing optimal career satisfaction and productivity.

-Tech. companies like Google and Facebook are known for having cultures where employees receive perks such as free childcare, meals, and on-site laundry.
+Technology companies like Google and Facebook are known for having cultures where employees receive perks such as free childcare, meals and on-site laundry.
 Moreover, these types of workplaces encourage creativity and out-of-the-box thinking, providing work spaces that naturally lead to sharing and collaboration.

 Culture can make or break a workplace, and the most progressive organisations pay attention to the environments they create for their employees.